jagotu/BACIL/thesis_text/thesis_text.md

     pc += lenghtOf(opcode)
 ```

-Thanks to the strategy, for every bytecode offset only one state has to be created.
+Thanks to the strategy, only one state per bytecode offset has to be created.
 Knowing exactly the stack depth, we can partially evaluate the stack positions to constants:

 ```
 ; i=0